benbraou/flex-layout-wiki/API-Documentation.md

 The **fxFlex** directive should be used on elements within a **fxLayout** container and identifies the resizing of that element within the flexbox container flow.
 This is FlexBox's API for positioning elements in horizontal or vertical stacks.

-> Developer's seeking details on FlexBox should review [CSS-Tricks - A Guide to FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 This directive is the most powerful, smartest directive within the **flex-layout** API.
 Flexbox element resizing leverages [three (3) features](http://cssreference.io/flexbox/):

 * flex-grow:  defines how much a flexbox item should **grow** if there's space available